Hellixaz/Sidfinder/README.md

 - Download as zip or copy code and create your own python file.
-- If create on your own make sure create other necessarry file: keywords.txt
+- If create on your own make sure create other necessarry file:
+- keywords.txt

 ## Usage

 ```
+-h                  	User Manual
 -d 'domain' 	    	  Processes the website on the specified domain.
 -l 'file_path.txt'   	Processes the websites on the file.

 ```